 - Reducing emissions and environmental footprint during operations

-In order to cope with CASE trends, sustainability challenges, automotive OEMs and end customers’ requests, Lectra structured its value proposition to maximise benefits from the cutting room operations with a core focus on achieving zero buffer, with two core solutions:
+In order to cope with CASE trends, sustainability challenges, automotive OEMs and end customers’ requests, Lectra has structured its value proposition to maximize benefits from cutting room operations with a focus on achieving zero buffer, with two core solutions:

-- Vector Automotive iP series: the first fabric solution to achieve 0-buffer cutting
+- Vector Automotive iP series: the first fabric solution to achieve zero-buffer cutting (1)

 - Versalis Automotive: the digital cutting solution for optimal leather use and material savings